gitAdrianK/AdventOfCode/README.md

 # [Advent of Code](https://adventofcode.com/)

-Problems and solutions to the advent of code 2020 in various programming languages.
+Problems and solutions to the "advent of code" events in various programming languages.

 <details>
 <summary>[ 50 ⭐ / 50 ⭐ ] Advent of Code 2020 (Java, Rust, Python)</summary>